 The second overlooked cost is risk.
 Whenever a customer selects a product, they’re not just putting their time and money on the line - they’re also putting their reputation at stake.

 Remember that when customers evaluate competing products, they’re looking at each product’s value proposition.
-You win by provide more value at less cost versus alternatives.
+You win by providing more value at less cost versus alternatives.

 So, understand the alternatives that your hiring manager has, and show that you will provide more ROI than her best possible alternative.